Climate insurance and water-related disaster risk management – Unlikely partners in promoting development? No. 11 (2018)

 Collaborative modelling – Engaging stakeholders in solving complex problems of water management, No. 10 (2017)

-Analytical models play an ever-increasing role in the complex world of water resources planning and management.
-This paper argues for bringing stakeholders and technical experts together in a formal procedure much earlier in the planning process.
+Analytical models play an increasing role in the complex world of water resources planning and management.
+They support key decision-making for managing flood risk, building dams, managing groundwater, and bringing together social, economic, and environmental issues.
+But models only provide us with one view of the world.
+This paper argues for bringing stakeholders together in a procedure much earlier in the planning process.

 Linking Ecosystem Services and Water Security, No. 9 (2016)